Yesterday, I wrote Part 1 of this series and want to finish with Part 2 today.

 None of these things are right or wrong.
 The Bible does not prescribe the piano for church must less offertories.
 Nevertheless, without doubt, if you are a writer/arranger for church piano, you are not facing a healthy business environment.

 A few months ago, I announced that I am going to stop writing next summer, at least for a while.
 The major reasons are not financial and yes, I plan to discuss my reasoning in coming months here.
 However, even with financial considerations off the table, as I evaluate what to do with my time in the future, I do find it hard to justify investing in something that is dying.
 Church piano music is dying.
 I am not going to change that.
-If there is one thing I have learned the hard way over the past decade, it is that I am not powerful enough to change much of anything.
+If there is one thing that I have learned the hard way over the past decade, it is that I am not powerful enough to change much of anything.

 I actually wanted to write this short series to give some advice to those that write (or want to write) church piano music rather than to discuss my own plans so let me do that now.
 Here are some brief recommendations.